dwyl/email/README.md

 ```

 When you run this command in your terminal,
-you should see the following output:
+you should see the following output
+showing all the files that were created:

 ```
 * creating lib/app_web/controllers/sent_controller.ex